 - Butterhead Lettuce: Or Bibb lettuce, tender and mild, and beautifully lime green in color, Butterhead lettuce has a sweeter buttery flavor.
 A wonderful lettuce to compliment Romaine in texture, color and shape.

-Key Ingredients for this tossed salad
+Key Ingredients for this tossed salad with crispy noodles

 What makes this lettuce salad so impressive is that its name suggests Company salad?
 Let’s take a look at the textures and ingredients that bring this salad together.